Top 10 Best Cities in Pocket Planes

 It is my gateway to all the world.

 London London is the capital and most populous city of England and the United Kingdom.
-Standing on the River Thames in the south eastern part of the island of Great Britain, London has been a major settlement for two millennia.
-London is one of the world's most important global cities.
-It exerts considerable... read more
+Standing on the River Thames in the southeastern part of Great Britain, London has been a major settlement for over two millennia... read more

 Great for that transatlantic crossing for Class 3.